Fence Mounting the Dog Fence Boundary Wire

 Sheet Metal fences are the exception.
 Often when you attach the dog fence wire to a sheet metal fence, the fence acts as a signal amplifier and makes the dog fence signal stronger.
 For some installations this causes problems because the signal is twice as strong around the fence, meaning you have uneven boundaries. (i.e. if you set the fence to be three feet wide, it is six feet wide in the sheet metal sections and only three feet wide everywhere else).

-Note that this amplification effect does not happen with open metal fences like non-galvanized chainlink fences, non-galvanized barbed wire fences, wrought iron fences, or non-galvanized metal picket fences.
+Note that this amplification effect does not happen with open metal fences like galvanized chain-link fences, galvanized barbed wire fences, wrought iron fences, or galvanized metal picket fences.

 Wire Mounting Height